-- the Board approves the Corporation's strategic business plan, financial and other targets and budgets, which are considered in the context of assessing performance and awarding incentives, before the start of each year; - the Risk Committee of the Board oversees the overall framework for managing of project issues arising from the Corporation's operations and business it undertakes with clients and oversees the Corporation's enterprise risk management ("ERM") policies, programs, and practices; - incentive awards for divisional employees are based on division-wide actual financial results, personal performance and safety records and the short term incentive plan ("STIP") pools are capped at a fixed percentage of operating profit;

-- incentive awards for corporate employees are based on company-wide actual financial results and personal performance and the STIP pools are capped at a fixed percentage of the Corporation's earnings before taxes; - there is a performance element to 12.5% of the STIP award for NEOs tied to a financial metric as well as personal performance; - there is an appropriate mix of pay, including fixed and performance based compensation with short and long term performance conditions; - the Corporation has share ownership requirements for NEOs and expressly prohibits hedging of Common Shares and hedging of share-based compensation awards; - the Corporation has a clawback policy which allows it to require repayment of incentive compensation under certain circumstances (see "Clawback Policy" below); - amounts are not paid under the Corporation's annual incentive plans until achievement of the relevant financial results has been confirmed by the audited financial statements; - the Corporation's performance-based long-term incentive programs include RSUs which vest over three years and DSUs which vest at the end of employment.
+- the Board approves the Corporation's strategic business plan, financial and other targets and forecasts, which are considered in the context of assessing performance and awarding incentives, before the start of each year; - the Risk Committee of the Board oversees the overall framework for managing of project risks arising from the Corporation's operations and business it undertakes with clients and oversees the Corporation's enterprise risk management ("ERM") policies, programs, and practices; - incentive awards for divisional employees are based on division-wide and company-wide actual financial results, personal performance and safety records and the short-term incentive plan ("STIP") pools are capped at a fixed percentage of operating profit; - incentive awards for corporate employees are based on company-wide actual financial results and personal performance and the STIP pools are capped at a fixed percentage of the Corporation's earnings before taxes; - there is a performance element of 12.5% of the STIP award for NEOs tied to a financial metric as well as personal performance; - there is an appropriate mix of pay, including fixed and performance-based compensation with short and long term performance conditions; - the Corporation has share ownership requirements for NEOs and expressly prohibits hedging of Common Shares and hedging of share-based compensation awards; - the Corporation has a clawback policy which allows it to require repayment of incentive compensation under certain circumstances (see "Clawback Policy" below); - cash is not paid under the Corporation's annual incentive plans until achievement of the relevant financial results has been confirmed by the audited financial statements; - the Corporation's performance-based long-term incentive programs include RSUs which vest over three years and DSUs which vest at the end of employment.
 The RSUs are granted annually with overlapping vesting periods.
-These programs ensure that executives remain exposed to the risks of their decisions and that vesting periods align with risk realization periods; - the Corporation's Senior Executive Share Ownership Policy requires certain executive officers to hold two to five times their base salary in Shares, RSUs or DSUs; - the Board is responsible for assessing and monitoring the Corporation's enterprise risks.
-Additionally, Mr. Butt is a member of the Audit Committee (which has direct responsibility for assessing the Corporation's financial and enterprise risks), the CGNC Committee, and the Risk Committee.
+These programs ensure that executives remain exposed to the risks of their decisions and that vesting periods align with risk realization periods; - the Corporation's Senior Executive Share Ownership Policy requires certain executive officers to hold two to five times their base salary in Shares, RSUs or DSUs as described in more detail under the heading "Managing Compensation Related Risk - Senior Executive Share Ownership Policy" in this Section Three; - the Board is responsible for assessing and monitoring the Corporation's enterprise risks.
 Accordingly, the CGNC Committee has direct information respecting the Corporation's enterprise risk when making compensation decisions; - the Audit Committee, the CGNC Committee, and the Risk Committee meet annually to confirm that the Corporation's compensation plans align with the identified risks; and - the CGNC Committee maintains overall discretion to adjust annual incentive payments to take into account both unexpected and extraordinary events.

-As a result of the CGNC Committee's review of its compensation plans, it has concluded that there are no identified risks arising from its compensation programs which are reasonably likely to have a material adverse effect on the Corporation.
+Pursuant to the CGNC Committee's review of its compensation plans, it has concluded that there are no identified risks arising from its compensation programs that are reasonably likely to have a material adverse effect on the Corporation.